PowerSheetco/powersheetco.github.io/privacy-policy.md

 ### Billing Information

 We use [Stripe](https://stripe.com) for payment processing on our website.
-The billing information we collect about you is:
+The billing information we collect from you:

 * Your name
 * Your email